Notebook (2004)

 Premi:

-Parole Chiave: based on novel or book, candle, class, dementia, fight, love of one's life, mailbox, melancholy, poem, river, romantic, sadness, secret love, tears, valentine's day
+Parole chiave: based on novel or book, candle, class, dementia, fight, love of one's life, mailbox, melancholy, poem, river, romantic, sadness, secret love, tears, valentine's day

 In 'The Notebook', Duke, an elderly man in a nursing home, reads from a notebook to a woman with Alzheimer's, bringing her back to their shared past.
 In the late 1930s, wealthy teenager Allie Hamilton meets and falls in love with local worker Noah Calhoun at a carnival.
 They share a romantic summer until Allie's parents intervene due to social class differences.
 Noah writes Allie letters, but her mother intercepts them.
 Years later, they meet again during WWII while Allie is an army nurse and Noah is injured.
 After the war, Allie dates wealthy Lon Hammond, but she still feels connected to Noah.
 When she sees Noah's restored house in a newspaper, she grapples with her feelings between Lon and Noah.
 Duke stops reading when his children visit him.